Our Application Toolkit is designed to make applying to study an undergraduate degree at Falmouth as seamless as possible.

-Conditional offer: You'll need to fulfil some conditions before starting your studies, like getting certain A-Levels and meeting our English language requirements.
+Conditional offer: You'll need to fulfil some conditions before starting your studies, like getting certain grades and meeting our English language requirements.

 Unconditional offer: You don't have any conditions to fulfil prior to starting the course, you have secured a place.
 We'll get in touch with you about next steps.